Skip to content

 It has a pointed black bill and long tail feathers that can be seen fluttering through the air when it flies.

-The species’ vocalizations are quite similar to those of other members of its genus as well, which often include short whistles and chirps in addition to longer songs made up of various phrases or syllables.
+The species’ vocalizations are similar to those of other members of its genus, which often include short whistles and chirps in addition to longer songs made up of various phrases or syllables.

 KingdomAnimalia